Peer Health Education

 PHE Workshops & Programs

 During Fall 2020, PHEs will offer select workshops on Zoom.
-Workshops are designed to last 45-60 minutes and accommodate approximately 10-40 students.
-Workshop participants are encouraged to login from a location where they are comfortable using audio, video, and chat functions as needed.
+Workshops are designed to last 45-60 minutes.
+Workshop participants are encouraged to login from a location where they are comfortable using audio and chat functions as needed.

 Peer Health Education workshops are facilitated by trained student volunteers.
 To help us better meet your needs, please request workshops with as much notice as possible (at least 2 weeks prior to the proposed workshop date).
-To learn more about what workshops are available or to submit a workshop request, please click here.
+To learn more about what workshops are available or to submit a workshop request, please submit the Workshop Request Form.

 We welcome the skills, creativity, and curiosity of SJSU students from a variety of majors.
 New PHE volunteers must be current SJSU students who can commit to at least 2 consecutive semesters of service.
+PHE service hours are not considered on-campus employment.
 Additional requirements and program information is included on the New PHE Application Form.

 Benefits of becoming a PHE: